 Pan-Seared Halibut with Cherry Tomatoes & Basil

 saucy cherry tomatoes

-Stir in basil, then taste and adjust seasoning if necessary.
+Step 5: Finish with basil.
+Stir in the basil, then taste and adjust the seasoning if necessary.

 finishing cherry tomato sauce with basil

-Serve the halibut filets with the cherry tomatoes spooned over top and alongside.
+Step 6: Serve.
+Serve the halibut filets with the cherry tomatoes and juices spooned over top.

+Pan-Seared Halibut with Cherry Tomatoes & Basil